pts/pts-xtiny/README.txt

 Yes.
 Even better: if these features are not used, they don't add overhead to the executable.
 (May other libcs get this wrong, they add overhead.)

+ld in GNU Binutils 2.20.1 is buggy: it removes constructors and destructors even without --gc-sections.
+If this affects you, upgrade your GNU Binutils to 2.24 (which is known to work).

 (Please note that constructors and destructors are ignored with -mno-xtiny-link.)